 You can try saying something like this, "It's not uncommon for people to have suicidal thoughts when experiencing depression.
 Have you been thinking about killing yourself?"

-If the answer is yes, remind them that suicidal thoughts are a natural coping mechanism (they provide a way to "stop the pain,") but suicide will not make things better.
+If the answer is yes, remind them that suicidal thoughts are a natural coping mechanism (they provide a way to "stop the pain"), but suicide will not make things better.
 You are likely not a trained professional, so stay with them while you encourage them to call a suicide hotline for proper assessment and resources.
-You can read more about this here.

-It's natural to feel frustrated, powerless, and fed up in relationships in which your friend or loved one is living with depression.
+It's natural to feel frustrated, powerless, and fed up in relationships where your loved one is living with depression.
 You might believe that you can see "an answer" so clearly, or a contributing factor.
 Maybe you're tired of them always bailing on plans or never calling.
 These are all common experiences to supporting someone with depression.